MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debugging-using-windbg-preview.md

 Your feedback will guide the debugger tool development effort going forward.

 - If you have feedback such as a feature that you really want to see, use the Feedback Hub.
-- If you see a bug or unexpected behavior - use the Feedback Hub and check the “This is a bug” check box.

 ![Screen shot of feedback hub showing feedback options including the add new feedback button](images/windbgx-feedback.png)

-> TBD Need to update update graphic for external feedback experience  and make sure there is a  “This is a bug” check box.

 ## Features of the next generation debugger